Oats worthy of sowing

 I’ve not met a yucca blossom I could eat raw

 So, what parts of the yucca are edible?
 Flower petals, raw or cooked though raw they usually give me a stomach ache, at best throat ache.
 Try your raw blossoms carefully.
 Try one — ONE — petal, not only blossom, one petal and wait 20 minutes.
 See if you throat feels dry or bitter.
 If so these flowers should be cooked, I recommend boiling.
 The young fruits raw or cooked, but they are very bitter raw, read another throat/stomach ache.
 They are far better roasted until tender.
 Scrape out the inside and separate from the seeds.
-The pulp, sweetened, can be use for pies or boil dry to a paste, dry in oven as a sheet.
+The pulp, sweetened, can be use for pies or boiled dry to a paste, dry in oven as a sheet.
 Edible as is or mix with other food.
 The seeds can be roasted (375F) until dry, grind roughly, boil as a vegetable until tender.
 Young short flower stalks long before they blossom are also edible.
 Cut into sections, boil 30 minutes in plenty of water, peel.
 You can also peel first.

 For you survivalists, the yucca provides more than food.
 Yucca wood — read the dry flower stalk — has the lowest kindling temperature of any wood, desirable for fire starting, especially if you are using a bow and drill.
 Use the yucca stalk for the drill.
 The roots and leaves can be rubbed in water to get a natural soap (that’s what makes the yucca bitter.)
 With some of the yuccas you can crush the root, and shampoo with the juice.
 Also the leaves can be made into extremely strong cordage.
 Many yucca come with a needle built in at the end of the leaf, and others like the filamentosa above, shed threads.